-Should the student choose to appeal the dean's decision, the student will make such appeal in writing, as described within section 5.72C of Article V: Student Policy.
+Should the student choose to appeal the involuntary medical leave decision, the student will make such appeal in writing, as described within section 5.72C of Article V: Student Policy.
 The decision of the Dean of Students is final.

 5.04 PREFERRED NAME